Counseling Stock Photos

 For a”feel good” component, Unsplash also has that for you.
 You can quickly “thank” the photographer for allowing you to use their work and even credit them on your website.
 This feature is a way for Unsplash to draw in photographers, but it’s also a great way to network.
 Creating a feeling of community is one of Unsplash’s positive aspects.

 Unsplash houses an exceptional mix of both landscape and portrait photographs.
-If you’re looking for diverse and creative — and free– photos, Unsplash may be just the thing you need.
+If you’re looking for diverse and creative — and free– images to use as counseling stock photos, Unsplash may be just the thing you need.

 If you are looking for an amazing site that provides beautiful, high resolution photos of people who are often under-represented, then nappy is a resource you absolutely need to check out!